Links and Resources for Cannery Projects

 Are you trying to research the history of a cannery, but you’re not sure where to begin?
 Below is a list of resources that may be helpful in getting you started:

 Alaska Fisheries: A Guide to History Resources by Robert King (Alaska Historical Society, 2015) is an excellent reference for anyone engaged in researching the history of the seafood industry and fisheries in Alaska.
-Click here for PDF version of the bibliography.
+Click here for PDF version of the original 2015 bibliography.
+On-line version updated in January 2019.

 Chronological History of Canneries in Alaska.
 Alaska Department of Fisheries Annual Report (Juneau: Territory of Alaska, 1949-51) by Lewis MacDonald is a chronology of Alaska salmon canneries from 1878-1950 that was published by the territorial agency, the Alaska Department of Fisheries.
 It notes changes to canneries through 1950, arranged by region.